-No members of staff or managers of the Agency may use their position to prevent other members of staff from complying with their obligation to report serious irregularities.
+No member of staff or manager of the Agency may use his/her position to prevent other members of staff from complying with their obligation to report serious irregularities.

 Any form of retaliation undertaken by a staff member against any person for reporting a serious irregularity in good faith is prohibited.
 In such cases, disciplinary measures will normally be taken.